GerHobbelt/mupdf/docs/Notes/FAQ/When all your libraries build, but your executables or MuPDFLib.dll fail with missing references.md

 ...  and rebuild.

 You should see MSVC invoking the Python script `gen_libmupdf.dll.py` as part of (re)building the MuPDFLib project.
-This script scans the various labrary header files and extracts the API functions which should be exported in the DLL.
+This script scans the various library header files and extracts the API functions which should be exported in the DLL.

 When this script fails to produce the proper set of exports, then LibMUPDF.dll won't be able to link (reporting missing/unknown references).